vergentos/vergentos/src/data/case-study/lumina-ai-intelligent-customer-support-automation.md

   userImage: '/images/ns-avatar-6.png'
   userRole: 'Head of Customer Success, Lumina AI'
   reviewText: 'With Lumina AI, our customers now receive real-time support anytime they need it.
 Costs have dropped, satisfaction has soared, and our team can focus on complex issues.'
+result: Increased customer satisfaction by 60% and reduced support costs by 40%
 ---

 - **Company**: Lumina AI